 |Coverage||Various areas in the UK|

-The map shows the location and names of boreholes with digital geophysical logs acquired by the former National Coal Board and British Coal during their exploration for coal in the United Kingdom.
+The map shows the location of those borehole records that contain digital geophysical logs, acquired by the former National Coal Board and British Coal during their exploration for coal in the United Kingdom.

 Following privatisation of the UK coal industry, ownership of UK coal exploration data was transferred to the Coal Authority (CA), who appointed the British Geological Survey as custodian of this important national geological data archive.
 In general, these data are publicly available, however access to data within active mining licences requires the consent of the mining licensee.

-The BGS can provide information on data availability for named boreholes or within specified geographic areas, together with cost estimates and options for supplying copies.
+The BGS can provide information on data availability for named boreholes or those within a specified area, together with cost estimates and options for supply.
+To find the names of boreholes please use the GeoIndex at http://mapapps2.bgs.ac.uk/geoindex/home.html, click on ‘Map layers’, select ‘Map Theme: GeoPhysics’ and tick on ‘British Coal Geophysical Logs’

 Contact Digital Data for more information.